latest nhpb_banner 1__compressed2

 Help with Medical Bills

-In an effort to help struggling customers, Capital One offers credit card hardship programs to those that qualify for assistance.
-There are payment plans or extensions, deferments, payments arrangement programs as well as other forms of support listed below.
+There are payment plans or extensions, deferments, payments arrangement programs as well as other forms of support generally provided.
 Capital One has decided it is better to work with customers to try to assist them with paying some bills rather than needing to write off the entire account.
 This approach of offering an emergency or even long term hardship type plan benefits both the bank and their customer as at the end of the day they both save money.

 Examples of savings from Capital One hardship programs

-Some customers say that Cap One will not offer assistance unless you stop paying on your account.
-Once you do that, they may send it to a debt collector, but you should be able to settle or enter a program at that point.
+• Some customers say that Cap One will not offer assistance unless you stop paying on your account.
+Once you do that, they may send it to a debt collector, but you should be able to settle or enter a hardship program at that point.
 After going thru the process, this customer also had 60% of their debt waived.
 However be aware that this can increase the risk to credit ratings.

-Information from one customer indicated that Capital One threatened to sue them after they missed a few payments.
+• Information from one customer indicated that Capital One threatened to sue them after they missed a few payments.
 The account was also sent to collections.
 The customer called, told them their situation, and then they were transferred around.
 After multiple phone calls to the bank, they were finally offered the hardship program.
 It combined forbearance as well as a repayment plan on their outstanding credit card debt.
 But it was not easy to get or to find the correct person to speak to.
-The deal was 3% interest for a year, and they also ending up settling at 75% after a few months.
+The deal was 3% interest for a year, and they also ended up settling at 75% after a few months.

-A hardship plan was offered to a family that faced a medical crisis.
-The individual, who did have fairly strong credit scores, was provided with a both a settlement on a portion of their outstanding debt and they were also offered a lower interest rate on their account for a twelve month period of time.
+• A hardship plan was offered to a family that faced a medical crisis.
+The individual, who did have fairly strong credit scores, was provided with both a settlement on a portion of their outstanding debt and they were also offered a lower interest rate on their account for a twelve month period of time.
 However the credit card could only be used for emergency expenses.
 Prior to the medical condition, they had a balance of over $6,200, and that was cut in half.

-Another customer had a short term layoff at their job do to a factory retooling as well as outsourcing of their job to an overseas company.
+• Another customer had a short term layoff at their job due to a factory retooling as well as outsourcing of their job to an overseas company.
 This short term reduction in income of the customer would have lead to them missing some payments on their Capital One credit card.
 They immediately called and asked what options were available, and the lender offered them a hardship program that abated/deferred the payments for the next 3 months.

 Applying for hardship or credit card payment plans from Capital One

-The main number to dial for Capital One is 1-800-955-7070, or consumers can call the phone number that is on the back of their card as well.
+The main number to dial for Capital One is 1-877-383-4802 or 1-800-955-7070, or consumers can call the phone number that is on the back of their card as well.
 There are also other ways to get help as well, and find additional credit card assistance programs.
 Always ask the customer service representative for payment plans or deferrals or other forms of financial support, and ask for a referral to a Capital One emergency hardship program if needed.

 By Jon McNamara